In my opinion, teaching opinion writing is the most difficult genre of writing for our little learners to grasp… see what I did there 🤣?!

 This little craft is also the perfect opportunity to review the five parts of a letter… heading, greeting, body, closing and signature.

 The kiddos particularly enjoy lifting the flaps to reveal each part of the letter!

-Our crayons turned out so cute, and the kiddos did such a nice job stating their opinion, providing reason(s) for their opinion, and then restating their opinion!
+Our crayons always turn out so cute, and the kiddos do such a nice job stating their opinion, providing reason(s) for their opinion, and then restating their opinion!

 If you’re looking for more writing tips, head over to this post all about creating independent writers.